shiwk24/MathCanvas/README.md

 </p>

 **MathCanvas** is a comprehensive framework designed to endow unified Large Multimodal Models (LMMs) with intrinsic **Visual Chain-of-Thought (VCoT)** capabilities for mathematics.
 Our approach enables models to strategically generate and reason with visual aids, mirroring how humans solve complex problems in domains like geometry and function analysis.

+## 🚀 Model Training and Inference

+For detailed instructions on setting up the environment, training the **BAGEL-Canvas** model, and running inference, please refer to our comprehensive guide:

+*   **[📄 USAGE.md](./USAGE.md)**: The complete guide for model training and inference.

+## 📊 Evaluation

+This section provides instructions for evaluating model performance on our **MathCanvas-Bench** benchmark.
+The evaluation process relies on an LLM-based judge (GPT-4.1) to assess the correctness of the generated answers.

+To evaluate the inference results on **MathCanvas-Bench**, follow the steps below:

+1.  **Configure the Evaluation Script**:
+    Open the `evaluation/mathcanvas_evaluate_4.1.sh` script and set the `your_api_key` and `your_base_url` variables.

+2.  **Run Evaluation**:
+    Execute the following command, replacing `{INFERENCE_DIR}` with the path to your inference output.

+    ```bash
+    cd MathCanvas/evaluation
+    bash mathcanvas_evaluate_4.1.sh {INFERENCE_DIR}
+    ```

+3.  **View the Results**:
+    After the script finishes, an evaluation summary will be generated.
+This summary includes detailed accuracy metrics, such as:
+    *   Weighted scoring accuracy and complete accuracy.
+    *   Accuracy broken down by knowledge category.
+    *   Accuracy based on whether the question includes initial images.

 ## ✨ Highlights